CodeScop/Oge-Mai-Field-Guide/history/hunthistory03.md

 - Geometric Lines Tattoo - 25 Hunter Tokens
 - Limb Lines Tattoo - 25 Hunter Tokens
 - Valknut Tattoo - 25 Hunter Tokens

+# Early August 2020

+The Hunter Token monsters finally switched on August 4.

+**Early Aug 2020 Sources Outside the Hunt:**

+August 2020 sources are Hunt monsters and monsters with wings/flight. **NOTE FOR DOUBLE TOKEN WEEK:** **Some of these do not double.** I suspect that fractional math is involved for some that are already generous without being doubled.
+So far, Spirit Wignow, Spirit Castu, and Ardia are the undoubled ones.
+Also, Buholi in Tall Trees is being weird as of this writing.

+- Global Battles: Vi (1-4 for 5 minutes), Viyu (3-14 for 15 minutes), Viyusa (5-20 for 25 minutes), Xin (100 words for 1)
+- LF Battles: Reenu (200 words for 2), Spirit Wignow (450 words for 4-5), Pester (500 words for 5), Nitana (700 words for 7)
+- MT Battles: Ardia (50 words for 1), Ardii (60 words for 1), Ardis (70 words for 1), Lorsa (450 words for 4-5), Spirit Lorsini (1000 words for 10)
+- FOREST EXPEDITION:

+  - BC Battles: Sacer (120 words for 1)
+  - FB Battles: Ardia (50 words for 1), Ardii (60 words for 1), Ardis (70 words for 1), Spirit Ardia (80 words for 1)
+  - SC Battles: Hunt monsters only
+  - TT Battles: Scofin (150 words for 1-2), Buhini (150 words, 1 Nezthai Claw, and 2-day Streak for 1-2), Fin (250 words for 2-3), Finoir (500 words for 5), Buhovi (650 words, 2 Nezthai Claws, and 4-day Streak for 6-7), Buholi (800 words, 3 Nezthai Claws, 6-day streak for ??? - dropping 4-8 Double Token Weekend, seems in error as of this writing)
+  - GL Battles: Hunt monsters only
+- 3PC Battles: Frizi (150 words for 1-2), Kiru (250 words for 2-3), Desert Wignow (444 words for 4-5)
+- Gansu Battles: Frizi (150 words for 1-2), Desert Wignow (444 words for 4-5), Sparfly (450 words for 4-5), Wetu (1100 words for 11), Arenica (1350 words and 1 Steel Dagger for 13-14)
+- DESERT EXPEDITION:

+  - Dig Battles: Hunt monsters only
+  - Ruins Battles: Spirit Gordiliana (800 words for 8)
+- Riza Battles: Frizi (150 words for 1-2), Osaril (300 words and 1 Vine Net for 3), Sparfly (450 words for 4-5), Wyvern (1300 words for 13)
+- WATER EXPEDITION:
+  - not available at this time
+- Balance Battles: Spirit Castu (550 words for 4-5, yes, that's 4-5, not 5-6)
+- DFO Battles: Spirit Ardia (80 words for 1), Ascre (150 words for 1-2), Belasi (200 words for 2), Osalyu (750 words for 7-8), Papple Spirit (900 words for 9), Papple (1000 words for 10), Miclan (5 Steel Chains, 3 Pieces of Parchment and 1 Blue Essence Ink for 50)